mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Setting up required environment variables
 -----------------------------------------

-Throughout this guide we will be referencing the installed location of your SDK, targets and src; your device vendor and device codename, both in scripts and configuration files.
+Throughout this guide we will be referencing the location of your SDK, targets and source code.
+As is customary with Android hardware adaptations, the device vendor (``$VENDOR``) and device codename (``$DEVICE``) are also used, both in scripts and configuration files.
+For a list of vendor and device names, refer to :doc:`devices`.

-(Refer to :doc:`devices` for information on obtaining the $DEVICE and
-$VENDOR values.)

-Now run the following commands on your host operating system substituting the obtained information where indicated.
+Now run the following commands on your host operating system substituting the obtained information where indicated with ``<>``:

 .. _CyanogenMod Devices: http://wiki.cyanogenmod.org/w/Devices